 Access to this key has the same risks as the disk recovery key.

-/boot/boot.sh script as well as the Xen hypervisor, the dom0 Linux kernel and initramfs, the TPM version counter of the system, and the dm-verity root hash if configured.
-Ideally the private key does not live on the machine, but instead is in a Yubikey or other hardware token.
+Ideally the private key does not live on the machine, but instead is in a Yubikey or other USB Security dongle.

 TODO: Can this be used in the disk decryption process?

 An attacker who controls this private key can replace executables in

 /boot and if they also control the disk encryption key they can tamper with files in a dm-verity protected root filesystem.

 The user’s login password is used to control access to the system once it has booted.